B. BRAUN MIDAZOLAM

 All medical procedures which involve the use of an anaesthetic have a very small risk which your doctor will discuss with you.

-In elderly, or high risk patients, death
+In elderly, or high risk patients, death has res

 ulted rarely due to a slowdown of the heart and lungs.